klahrich/chiefhustler/content/posts/freedom.md

 ![freedom](/images/freedom.png)

-Based on this spreadsheet, if I manage to compound my money at a real IRR of 6%, I'll have a passive net income of $67,630 in 10 years, which is just slightly above my current yearly expenses.
+Based on this spreadsheet, if I manage to compound my money at a real IRR of 6%, I'll have a passive net income of $67,630 in 10 years, which is slightly above my current yearly expenses.

 So the goal seems achievable.